scniro/react-codemirror2/README.md

 - Is server side rendering supported?

-Yes. react-codemirror2 will prevent rendering in absence of `navigator`.
+Yes. react-codemirror2 will prevent rendering in absence of `window`.
 You can also force the component to not render via a `PREVENT_CODEMIRROR_RENDER` global.

 - How can I get the instance?